 - The employer designates an alternative broker.
-394 - The employer notifies the SHOP Exchange that the authorized representative is no longer authorized to act on the employer behalf.395 - The authorized representative notifies the SHOP Exchange that he or she will no longer act on behalf of the employer.
-396 - The authorized representative's SHOP Exchange account is closed. - The authorized representative loses his or her certification.
+395 - The employer notifies the SHOP Exchange that the authorized representative is no longer authorized to act on the employer behalf.396 - The authorized representative notifies the SHOP Exchange that the representative will no longer act on behalf of the employer.
+397 - The authorized representative's SHOP Exchange account is closed. - The authorized representative loses their certification.